Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 When the committer email is matching a Tuleap account, then its avatar and username will be displayed in the reference.
 Otherwise, the committer name is displayed as received from the GitLab API.

-On GitLab side, when a commit message contains some references to Tuleap, then a comment is automatically added in commit discuss.
+On GitLab side, when a commit message contains some references to Tuleap, then a comment is automatically added to the commit.

-A comment is composed of a list of Tuleap references includes in the commit message, with links to Tuleap.
+A comment is composed of a list of Tuleap references included in the commit message, with links to Tuleap.

 .. figure:: ../../images/screenshots/gitlab/bot-on-commit-gitlab.png
    :align: center